EswariMsundaram/design_and_development/README.md

 - Tailwindcss
 - Frontend Mentor Challenges

-### What I learned, approach and customizations made
+### What I learned, approach, improvements and customizations made

 I have learnt to use the css libraries - tailwindcss efficiently.
 To understand the layout better I manually drew the layout, writing how many columns and grids I need and how it can be aligned.